 Among those who believe they are getting short shrift are natural gas vehicle enthusiasts.
 They argue that regulators (mostly in California, the epicenter for clean vehicle policy innovation) too often bypass heavy-duty natural gas trucks, which are available now, in favor of incentives for electric big rigs, which are still largely in the pilot phase.

 LNG and CNG eco-performance manifests in around 20% to 30% lower greenhouse gas emissions and 95% lower particulate matter emissions than diesel fuel.
-Biomethane ups the ante, recording a carbon-neutral or even carbon-negative impact, depending on the emissions accounting method.
+RNG, also known as biomethane, ups the ante, recording a carbon-neutral or even carbon-negative impact, depending on the emissions accounting method.

 “The industry is saying: ‘Wait a second, we have exciting technology, it’s super clean, it’s cost- effective,’” said Erik Neandross, CEO of Gladstein, Neandross & Associates (GNA), a clean transportation consulting firm.
 “So why don’t we have a seat at the table when we’re talking about the clean truck or clean transit rule?”

-The rule in question, California’s proposed Advanced Clean Truck regulation, is a first-of-its-kind policy that, if adopted, would require truck manufacturers in the state to sell a certain percentage of zero-emissions heavy-duty trucks.
+Neandross is referring to California’s proposed Advanced Clean Truck regulation, a first-of-its-kind policy that, if adopted, would require truck manufacturers in the state to sell a certain percentage of zero-emissions heavy-duty trucks.
 Last week, air quality regulators released a stiffer version of the rule, and while the revision was a win for electric truck proponents, the natural gas fuel industry was left out in the cold.